-It's a good idea to talk to your healthcare provider about your recommended to-do list and medication list.
-Bring the summary with you to your visit or anytime you talk with your healthcare providers, pharmacists, and other healthcare providers.
+It's a good idea to talk to your doctor about your recommended to-do list and medication list.
+Bring the summary with you to your visit or anytime you talk with your doctors, pharmacists, and other health care providers.
 Also, keep your medication list up to date and with you (for example, with your ID) in case you go to the hospital or emergency room.
-Also, keep your medication list up to date and keep it with you (for example, with your ID) in case you go to the hospital or emergency room.